stride3d/stride-docs/en/manual/get-started/create-a-project.md

     **Graphics API:** The graphics features you can use in your project depend on the API you select.
 For advanced graphics features, select the latest version of the graphics APIs.

-    >[!WARNING]
+    > [!WARNING]
-    >Some graphics cards don't support the latest APIs.
-For some mobile devices, only Direct3D 9.3 / OpenGL ES 2.0 and Direct3D 10.0 / OpenGL ES 3.0 are available.
+    > Some graphics cards don't support the latest APIs.
+For some mobile devices, only **Level 9.3** and **Level 10.0** graphics profiles are available.

     **High or Low Dynamic Range (HDR / LDR):** This defines how color is computed in your project.
 In LDR mode, colors range from 0 to 1.
 In HDR mode colors can take any float value.
-HDR provides more advanced and realistic rendering but requires more processing power and profile Direct3D 10.0 / OpenGL ES 3.0 or later.
+HDR provides more advanced and realistic rendering but requires more processing power and profile **Level 10.0** or later.

 9. Under **Orientation**, choose the orientation for your project.
 For PC games, use landscape.
 Portrait should usually only be used for mobile games.